WalletScrutiny/WalletScrutinyCom/_android/com.quickben22.bitcoinlotto.md

 ## Analysis

 This app is so old (2018) we can't install it.
-Based on the information provided from the Google Play description, this does not bear the hallmarks of a bitcoin wallet.
+Based on the information provided from the Google Play description, this does not bear the hallmarks of a wallet.